 GHS and OSHA Hazardous Communication Online Training Course

 Workers are exposed to hazardous chemicals daily in the workplace.
 Such conditions pose a serious health threat to the worker.
 OSHA requires training regarding chemical hazards in the workplace.
 In this course you will learn about the HazCom (Hazardous Communication) Standard and the new Globally Harmonized System (GHS), and how to use Safety Data Sheets (SDSs) and chemical labels to protect yourself from hazards or react to chemical exposures.

-Employees must be trained regarding GHS by December 1, 2013.
+TRAINING DEADLINE: Employees must be trained regarding GHS by December 1, 2013.